gvwilson/fiction/iffy/index.md

 each one guarded by security tough enough to keep out generations of teenagers.
 If she didn't do at least a little every day,
-Aunt Naggie would sigh and look disappointed, and she'd rather learn anything---even biology---than face that.
+Aunt Naggie would sigh and look disappointed, and she'd rather learn anything—even biology—than face that.

 That evening, though, the subject was history.
 Iffy turned the interaction speed to maximum as the story unfolded.
-People burned coal, then oil, then coal again...
+People burned coal,
-Forests were cut down or worn to nothing by drought as the winds shifted...
+then oil,
-Fish disappeared as pollution and warming took their toll, replaced by the jellyfish that now choked the seas...
+then coal again even when they knew what it was doing to the world.
-She skipped over the description of how warming caused the ancient clathrate ice on the ocean floor to thaw, sending even more greenhouse gases into the atmosphere.
+Forests were cut down or worn to nothing by drought as the winds shifted… Fish disappeared as pollution and warming took their toll, replaced by the jellyfish that now choked the seas… She skipped over the description of how warming caused the ancient clathrate ice on the ocean floor to thaw, sending even more greenhouse gases into the atmosphere.